 Personnel and Professional Policies

 The completion of graduate theses or projects may be an important part of the professional development of graduate students.
 As such, they demand substantial amounts of faculty time and effort.
-Accordingly, in consultation with the college dean, each college and each department/division/school shall develop policies and procedures to provide appropriate recognition of faculty directing graduate theses and projects including policies governing the allocation of units generated by graduate directed studies and theses projects.
+Accordingly, in consultation with the college dean, each college and each department/division/school shall develop policies and procedures to provide appropriate compensation for faculty directing graduate theses and projects.

 (Senate: 10/24/89; President: 11/10/89; Editorial Amendment: 9/00, 8/01)